 - Include everything, even things you might think you would want but will never use.
+Underwear?
+4 pairs of socks?
+Deodorant?
+Contacts?
 It’s better to be safe than sorry in this shot.

 - Make sure to find a beautiful backdrop.
 Don’t use the bathroom.
 Perhaps go to a fancy hotel with a 50,000 dollar rug.
 The hotel bought that rug for you to take the shot on!

-These are just the basics to help you become what you’ve always dreamed, an Instagram runner!
+These are just the basics to help you become what you’ve always dreamed of, how to be an Instagram runner!